Stanford-Blood-Center/MGP-Public/README.md

 environment variables depends on your operating system and how you are going to run MGP.

+Most environment variables are required, but not always.
+For example, if you run Demo Mode, most environment variables do not need to be set.
+Assume that an environment variable needs to be set, unless you are told otherwise.

-Here are the environment variables you need to set:
+Here are the environment variables:

-* Name: `DRIVER`

-  Derscription: The name of the ODBC Driver to use for connecting to the database.
-This should be the name of a driver from the `odbcinst.ini` configuration file.
-For example, "ODBC Driver 17 for SQL Server".

-  If you are using the Docker container, this environment variable is already set for you in the container, so you should ignore it.

 * Name: `SERVER`

   Description: The hostname or IP address of the SQL Server.

+  If you are running Demo Mode, do not set this variable.

 * Name: `DB`

   Description: The name of the SQL Server database.

+  If you are running Demo Mode, *and* you built MGP from source, set this to `noDB`.
+If you are running Demo mode, and are using a Docker container (either one you built yourself, or one from GitHub), do not set this variable.

 * Name: `DB_USERNAME`

   Description: A username with read-only access to the database.

+  If you are running Demo Mode, do not set this variable.

 * Name: `DB_PW`

   Description: The password for `DB_USERNAME`.

+  If you are running Demo Mode, do not set this variable.

 * Name: `TZ`

   Description: The time zone to use for log messages.

-  For the `TZ` environment variable, you should set it to a Canonical TZ identifier from the [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
-For example, if your machine uses Japan Standard Time, set the `TZ` environment variable to `Asia/Tokyo`.
+  You should set this to a Canonical TZ identifier from the [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+For example, if you use Japan Standard Time, set the `TZ` environment variable to `Asia/Tokyo`.
 If you try setting it to `Tokyo`, which is not a Canonical identifier, things will break.

-  If you do not set the `TZ` environment variable, the behavior depends on how you run MGP: MGP may automatically use the system time zone, or it may fall back to UTC.
+  This environment variable is optional, but if you do not set it, the behavior depends on how you run MGP: MGP may automatically use the system time zone, or it may fall back to UTC.

 * Name: `MAINTAINER_EMAIL`

   Description: The email address of the person who maintains this installation of MGP.

-  If you do not set the `MAINTAINER_EMAIL` environment variable, the string `maintaneremail@placeholder.com` will be used instead.
+  This environment variable is optional, but if you do not set it, the string `maintaneremail@placeholder.com` will be used instead.

 * Name: `INSTITUTION_ID`